 II.
-These promises belong to His friends, John xv.
-14, -to the apostles and their successors.
+These promises belong to His friends, John xv, 14,-to the apostles and their successors.
 "Lo I am with you always, even unto the end of the world."
 The promised guidance belongs to all those who sustain the specified character.
 "The meek will he guide in judgment, the meek will he teach his way."
 "The wise shall understand."
 "If any will, (is willing to) do his will, he shall know of the doctrine, whether it be of God.
-John vii, 17, It is mere history to state that the Advent people WERE WILLING to know and to do God's will.
+John vii, 17, It is mere history to state that the Advent people were willing to know and to do God's will.
 They gave evidence of our Saviour.
-If we imagine that His promitheir willingness, by a cheerful sacrifice of ses have not been fulfilled to His trusting, home or good name, or all else, as the occasion demanded.
+If we imagine that His promitheir willingness, by a cheerful sacrifce of ses have not been fulfilled to His trusting, home or good name, or all else, as the occasion demanded.
 In the text, our Lord implores help from heaven, on all "who believe."
 The Adventists believed, nay, well nigh DEVOURED their bibles.
 They trembled at the word of the Lord.
 They had the "beginning of wisdom."
-They meekly, diligent-ly, prayerfully sought the "wisdom which cometh down from above."
+They meekly, diligently, prayerfully sought the "wisdom which cometh down from above."
 Consequently, allow that in the complicated prophecies, we the Lord was pledged to teach them His way.
-He has, if so, done it as certainly as he is the accomplished, allow what is true, that these true God.
+He has, if so, done it as certainly as he is the accomplished,-allow what is true, that these true God.

 III.
 These pledges of Divine aid, belong specifically to those looking for Jesus.
-However much men may object and oppose, the impaired.
-We feel greatly confirmed in the promises are concentrated on the hated expectants of our coming Lord.
+Howpromises are concentrated on the hated expectants of our coming Lord.
 They are represented as servants with "their loins girt and their lights burning," waiting for Jesus.
 Such are "blessed."
 They are "led by the Spirit of God," and having "the first fruits of the Spirit," they GROAN within themselves, " waiting for the adoption, to wit, the redemption of the body."
-In this connection our blessed Saviour promises to "come again"-to send the Holy Ghost to "abide with them for ever," and then he prays for "all who believe on Him through' the apostolic testimony.
-We rested on these sweet promises, we did believe with all our souls in his coming, and sought with all diligence the aid of the good Spirit; consequently we could, and did plead the infidelity to admit that any thing can defeat promises as ours, in a peculiar manner.
+In this connection our blessed Saviour promises to "come again"-to send the Holy Ghost to "abide with them for ever," and then he prays for "all who believe on Him through' the apostolic testimony. rested on these sweet promises, we did believe with all our souls in his coming, and sought with all diligence the aid of the good Spirit; promises as ours, in a peculiar manner.
 We can not, in the future, pray, or study, or watch with more sincerity, or assiduity, than we have already done.
 If, therefore, they have failed us, we cannot claim any benefit from them in To admit that they have failed the future. us, is to exclude the Advent people from the pale of Divine promise, or else to treat the promises as false.